Some of the most useful screen time doesn't end when the screen turns off. It carries into something else.

 Your kid just played Pizza Chef.
 They tapped the bowl, stirred the dough, added toppings.
 Now say: "You made a pizza!
 Let's make a real snack."
 Get a piece of bread, some cheese, whatever's in the fridge.
 Let them put the toppings on.

 It doesn't have to be elaborate.
-The point isn't to recreate the game perfectly.
-It's to create a thread between the screen experience and the physical world.
+The point is to create a thread between the screen experience and the physical world.
 Even talking about what they did ("What toppings did you put on your pizza?") helps.

 Other ideas: they painted a picture in an app?
 Get the crayons out.
 They sorted shapes?
 Find shapes around the house.
 They played a music game?
 Bang some pots.